soobin83/Project1-Group2/README.md

 Observation
-Both depression and suicide rates shared similar pattern for years 2018, 2019, 2020 Both depression and suicide rates differ greatly by states in 2020 The highest depression rates were seen in states of West Virginia, Kentucky, and Tennessee whereas the lowest rates were shown in states of Hawaii, California, and Florida in 2020
+Both depression and suicide rates shared similar pattern for years 2018, 2019, 2020 Both depression and suicide rates differ greatly by states in 2020

+The highest depression rates were seen in West Virginia, Kentucky, Tennessee, Alabama, and Arkansas.
+Whereas, the lowest rates were shown in the states of Hawaii, California, Florida, Illinois, and New Jersey in 2020.

-The highest suicide rates were seen in states of Wyoming, Alaska, and Montana, whereas the lowest rates were shown in states of New Jersey, New York, and Massachusetts in 2020
+The highest suicide rates were seen in the states of Wyoming, Alaska, Montana, New Mexico, and Idaho.
+Whereas the lowest rates were shown in the states of New Jersey, New York, and Massachusetts, Rhode Island and Maryland in 2020
+New Jersey is the only state with the lowest depression and suicide rates.

 The highest physical activity rates were seen in states of Kentucky, Mississippi, and Arkansas whereas the lowest rates were shown in states of Utah, Colorado, and Washington in 2020
 Physical inactivity does not show an impact on depression rates in adults living in the US for 2020 Physical inactivity does not show an impact on suicide rates in adults living in the US for 2020